ScooloV/bbpedia/docs/core_rules/skills_and_traits.md

 Additionally, if this player is Prone when activated, they may attempt to Jump Up and perform a Block action.
 This player makes an Agility test, applying a +1 modifier.
 If this test is passed, they stand up and may perform a Block action.
 If the test is failed, they remain Prone and their activation ends.

+*This Skill may still be used if the player is Prone or has lost their Tackle Zone.*

 #### LEAP

 During their movement, instead of jumping over a single square that is occupied by a Prone or Stunned player, as described on page 45, a player with this Skill may choose to Leap over any single adjacent square, including unoccupied squares and squares occupied by Standing players.